 Date Valley School is committed to safeguarding and promoting the welfare of our pupils in school.
 All staff and volunteers must share this commitment.

-If your child is ever concerned about their own safety or well-being or about a friend, they are encouraged to talk to someone such as a parent or a member of staff at school.
-If you have any serious concerns about your child or any other pupil at Date Valley School, please do not hesitate to contact the Senior Leadership Team.
-The members of staff are available to listen and talk through your concerns and an appropriate degree of confidentiality is always in place.
+If your child is concerned about their own safety or well-being or about a friend, they are encouraged to talk to someone such as a parent or a member of staff at school.
+If you have any serious concerns about your child or any other pupil at Date Valley School, please do not hesitate to contact the Designated Safeguarding Leads.
+They are available to listen and talk through your concerns.

 We have a duty of care to ensure that all in our community are protected from any dangers of being potentially or actually radicalised.

-All of our pupils are given information on staying safe in the school and the wider community, they are told about appropriate behaviour in terms of their day to day conduct and when using technology in line with our Safe Use of the Internet and E-Safety Policy.
+All of our pupils are given information on staying safe in the school and the wider community, they are told about appropriate behaviour in terms of their day-to-dayconduct and when using technology in line with our Online Safety Policy.

 Our mission is to teach pupils to be good British Muslims and encourage diversity and tolerance, In Shaa Allah.